curtisrlee/ece196-fa21/docs/opencv.md

 !!! info
     When installing OpenCV from `pip`, we get the default version, which doesn't have many useful add-ons such as CUDA-acceleration (Nvidia GPU acceleration).
-Although this installation takes a very long time (hours in many cases), it may be preferable when GPU acceleration is available to speed up processing times.
+We can compile OpenCV from directly from source, but  this installation takes a very long time (hours in many cases).
+However, compiling from source may be preferable when GPU acceleration is available to speed up processing times.